rtivadar/aath0.github.io/index.md

 title:
 ---

+Aim
 ---

-Our lab focuses on studying human perception and cognition from a cognitive and computational neuroscience perspective.
+Our lab studies human perception and cognition from a cognitive and computational neuroscience perspective.

 Our research interests focus in the following areas:
 * Investigating the neural underpinnings and computational contents of predictive circuits of the human brain